gnufsociety/openchallenge/README.md

 Once you downloaded it sign up with your email, choose a username and join us into our magic world!

-If you found some bugs report it [here](https://github.com/gnufsociety/openchallenge/issues)
+If you found some bugs or have some suggestions report them [here](https://github.com/gnufsociety/openchallenge/issues)

 # GCW2017 - Milestone 1